AlexYolguin/password_generator/README.md

 # Password generator

-This code will help you generate password for various profiles on the internet
+This code will help you to generate password for various profiles on the internet

 #### The password consists of: